 Patients do not seek a veneer to strengthen a tooth, but a crown does reinforce a tooth following cavity treatment or a root canal.
 It is used when a large filling will not work.

 Alternatives to crowns on front teeth

 A veneer is very thin while a crown is thicker (2mm).
 Crowns are also better suited for teeth that have suffered from significant damage.
 Patients who have very decayed teeth may not be a candidate for porcelain veneers.
 The cosmetic treatment requires healthy enamel to attach to.
-Both treatment options have good success rates, especially under the hands of an experienced dentist like Dr. Fondriest.
+Both treatment options generally have good success rates.
 One of the main differences between the two treatment options is the durability of the attachments.